RainingSea/cese/project/website/OnlineShoppingCenter/ce/ce_2/architect.md

 [CONTENT]
-"Implementation approach": "The web application will be developed using Python for backend logic and HTML for frontend templates.
-User interactions will be handled through HTML forms, and data processing will be done using Python functions that read from and write to local text files.
-The application will manage user sessions and data without the need for SQL databases, ensuring a lightweight and efficient design.",
+"Implementation approach": "The web application will be implemented using Python for backend logic and HTML for frontend presentation.
+User interactions will be handled through form submissions and button clicks, which will trigger Python functions to process data.
+The application will use a simple routing mechanism to navigate between different pages, such as login, registration, product listing, shopping cart, and checkout.
+Data will flow from user inputs to the backend for processing, and responses will be sent back to the frontend for display.",

-"UI design": "The user interface will consist of the following components: a Login Page with fields for username and password, a Registration Page with fields for username, password, and email, a Product Listing Page displaying available products with 'Add to Cart' buttons, a Shopping Cart Page showing selected items with options to remove items and proceed to checkout, a Checkout Page for entering shipping and payment information, and an Order Confirmation Page displaying the order summary.
-The layout will follow a simple navigation flow, allowing users to move between pages easily.",
+"UI design": "The user interface will consist of the following components: 1) Login Page with username and password fields and a login button.
+2) Registration Page with fields for username, password, and email, along with a registration button.
+3) Product Listing Page displaying products with 'Add to Cart' buttons.
+4) Shopping Cart Page showing selected items with options to remove items and a checkout button.
+5) Checkout Page for entering shipping address and payment information, and a confirm order button.
+6) Order Confirmation Page displaying order summary and a button to return to the Product Listing Page.",

-"Data Storage": "All data will be stored in local text files, with separate files for different types of data: 'users.txt' for user accounts, 'products.txt' for product listings, and 'orders.txt' for order history.
-This approach simplifies data retrieval and management through basic file operations in Python, making the application lightweight and efficient without the complexity of SQL databases.",
+"Data Storage": "Data will be stored in local text files.
+User accounts will be stored in 'users.txt', product information in 'products.txt', and shopping cart data in 'cart.txt'.
+The application will read from these files during startup to load existing data and write to them upon user registration, adding items to the cart, and completing orders.
+This ensures that data management remains simple and efficient.",

-"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/product_listing.html", "templates/shopping_cart.html", "templates/checkout.html", "templates/order_confirmation.html", "users.txt", "products.txt", "orders.txt"],
+"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/product_listing.html", "templates/shopping_cart.html", "templates/checkout.html", "templates/order_confirmation.html", "users.txt", "products.txt", "cart.txt"],

 "Data structures and interfaces": " classDiagram
     class Main {
         -UserManager user_manager
         -ProductManager product_manager
-        -OrderManager order_manager
+        -CartManager cart_manager
         +main() str
     }
     class UserManager {
-        -List<User> users
+        -users: dict
         +register(username: str, password: str, email: str) bool +login(username: str, password: str) bool
     }
     class ProductManager {
-        -List<Product> products
+        -products: list
-        +load_products() void
+        +load_products() list
-        +get_products() List<Product>
     }
-    class ShoppingCart {
+    class CartManager {
-        -List<Product> items
-        +add_item(product: Product) void
+        -cart: dict
-        +remove_item(product: Product) void
+        +add_to_cart(product_id: str) void
-        +get_items() List<Product>
-    }
-    class Order {
-        -User user
-        -List<Product> items
-        +confirm_order() void
+        +remove_from_cart(product_id: str) void
+        +view_cart() dict
     }
 ",
 [/CONTENT]